svef/www/.github/CONTRIBUTING.md

 Check out our [Issue tracker]() and find an issue that has not been assigned yet.
 Make sure to consider priority labels and milestones.

+You can help in all sorts of ways, for example by developing components (creating new or fixing bugs in existing), improving UX and accessability, or working on content.

+**Note:** The actual content is stored in a CMS, so if you'd like to contribute content, create an issue in our [Issue tracker]() and suggest your changes.
+If you'd like to become a more involved contributor, feel free to contact someone in [@svef/web](), and we might be able to give you some access to our CMS.

 ## Getting started